 - Applicants who have received the EMA EF Award for PCP and were required to withdraw/exit are ineligible to re-apply for the award for retaking that program.

 - Applicants who have received the award for ACP and were required to withdraw/exit will only be eligible for the amount not awarded during the first attempt at the program

 How to Apply:

-- The University must support and validate your application for it to be considered by the scholarship panel.
+- The University must support and validate your application for it to be considered by the program panel.

 - If you have any questions about your eligibility or are having difficulty applying, please contact the university’s international team by email.